Pyrrha-Platform/Pyrrha/README.md

 [The Pyrrha mission](Pyrrha-Technical-Charter-July-2021.pdf) is to help protect firefighters from the immediate and long-term health impacts from the smoke and toxins they inhale by providing real-time information on exposure and by calculating longer-term averages.
 The project uses custom sensors, smartphone and smartwatch apps, data science, and a dashboard to provide decision-making insight and information.

-Improved by field tests in the Catalonia region of Spain and through the support of IBM Service Corps volunteers, our hope is that Pyrrha can also provide a powerful solution to assist wildlands firefighting teams around the world in their battle against more frequent and more devestating wildfires and bushfires.
+Improved by field tests in the Catalonia region of Spain and through the support of IBM Service Corps volunteers, our hope is that Pyrrha can also provide a powerful solution to assist wildlands firefighting teams around the world in their battle against more frequent and more devastating wildfires and bushfires.

 ## Get started